jpinsent/portfolio/resume.md

 - Identified queries causing performance issues and create a JIRA to analyze and fix the queries
 - Participated in process improvement meetings giving specific inputs to improve performance
 - Participated in daily scrum meetings and at times volunteered to run the scrum meetings

+**Web Developer**
+University of Guelph
+May 2015 - Apr 2016
+- Worked with Drupal platform to set up and maintain accessible websites
+- Worked on a self-directed team to meet requirements
+- Gained working knowledge of web technologies: HTML, CSS, GUI standards, accessibility
+- Utilized Node.js, Selenium and Nightwatch to create automated unit tests
+- Attended seminars for computer and internet security
+- Audited & remediated web content to conform to WCAG 2.0 and meet AODA legislative standards
+- Developed and documented processes to optimize work efficiency